httpwg/wg-materials/interim-20-10/minutes.md

 Thommy: we have opinions on both sides.
 Let's get a written up proposal and have a discussion on list.

-mkwst: the cookie incremenatlism is written as a set of PRs, so that will be pretty strait forward
+mkwst: the cookie incrementalism is written as a set of PRs, so that will be pretty strait forward

 ## 22 October 2020, [13:00-14:30 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=HTTP+Working+Group+October+2020+Interim+Session+II&iso=20201022T13&p1=1440&ah=1&am=30)